basho/basho_docs/content/riak/ts/1.3.0/using/writingdata.md

 INSERT INTO GeoCheckin VALUES ('South Atlantic','South Carolina',1420113700000,'rain',37.8);
 ```

-As with standard SQL, if all of the column names are not provided before the `VALUES` keyword, the other columns are assumed to be null.
+As with standard SQL, if all of the field names are not provided before the `VALUES` keyword, the other fields are assumed to be null.

-The columns they can be in any order, but the column name and the values must match up.
-Without the `VALUES` keyword, all columns must be present in the same order as the schema definition.
+The fields can be in any order, but the field name and the values must match up.
+Without the `VALUES` keyword, all fields must be present in the same order as the schema definition.

 The data types are validated on the server just like the client PUT commands above.

 ## Deleting Data

-Below are examples of how to delete data by key in each of our time series supported clients.
+Below are examples of how to delete data by key in each of our Riak TS-supported clients:

 ```java